Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 ---------------

-So far, any exceptions raised within a command callback, any custom checks or in a transformer should just be printed out in the program's ``stderr`` or through any custom logging handlers.
+So far, any exceptions raised within a command callback, any custom checks or in a transformer should just be logged in the program's ``stderr`` or through any custom logging handlers.

 In order to catch exceptions, the library uses something called error handlers.